Copenhagen Solutions at Oslo Architecture Triennale

 The Nordic region's biggest architecture festival

 Oslo Architecture Triennale (OAT) is the Nordic region's biggest architecture festival, held every third year in Oslo.
-This year's Triennale marks the 5th edition, and is titled Behind the Green Door - Architecture and the desire for sustainability, which opens September 19.
+2013's Triennale marks the 5th edition, and is titled Behind the Green Door - Architecture and the desire for sustainability, which opened September 19.
 For the past year, the Belgian curators Rotor have collected over 600 objects, all carrying claims of sustainability, from over 200 architecture offices, companies and environmental organisations across the world.

 Hausmans Gate 16